 - Make sure your book is tagged in the right genres/categories, and sub-categories.
-Check out successful titles similar to yours for examples.
+Check out successful titles similar to yours for examples of what to say.

 - Include a solid author bio, written in the third person.
 The bio is your chance to show your personality and why people should care about what you’ve written.
 Be creative, be real—it helps people connect with you.

-On Amazon, under the book title is the author name, which is a hyperlink to their Author Page.
-This is the perfect place to give readers an easy place to learn about you in one place, and encourages readers or fan to “follow” you.
-Think of this as your own website within Amazon!
+On Amazon, under the book title, is the author’s name, which is a hyperlink to your Author Page.
+It is a perfect spot to give readers an easy place to learn about you and encourages readers or fans to follow you.
+Think of it as your website within Amazon.

 You are in control of what you want people to know about you, and you can add an even more detailed author bio here.
-If you have more than one book, you should link them together (especially important if you have a common name) so readers can see all your titles.
-Share events as well as links to your website, social media channels, blogs, photos, videos (especially if you are a speaker!), etc. You, not the publisher, are in control of this page, and it can be updated by you at any time.
+If you have more than one book, you should link them together (especially crucial if you have a common name) so readers can see all of your titles.
+Share events as well as links to your website, social media channels, blogs, photos, videos (especially if you are a speaker), etc. You, not the publisher, are in control of this page, and you can update it at any time.
 Here is a link on how to start: https://authorcentral.amazon.com/gp/help

-- Until January of 2018, Goodreads offered authors the chance to participate, for free, in giveaways where interested readers can enter their names to receive a free copy of your book.
-Good reads now charges fees for this.
+- Until January of 2018, Goodreads offered authors the chance to participate, for free, in giveaways where interested readers could enter their names to receive a free copy of your book.
+Goodreads now charges fees for the service.
 Giveaways help get books in front of readers interested in your genre, in exchange for potential positive reviews and recommendations.
-Here is more information on the Goodreads Giveaways and updated fees.
+Here is more information on the Goodreads Giveaways and fees.

-While there are volumes written on using social media to promote a book, here is a handy guide to help you begin to build or enhance your presence on social media.
-Overall social media tips for authors:
+While there are volumes written about using social media to promote a book, here is a handy guide to help you begin to build or enhance your presence on social media.
+Helpful social media tips for authors:

-- Begin early, ideally even 12 to 18 months before your publication date, but remember, it’s never too late to start!
+- Begin early, ideally 12 to 18 months before your publication date, but remember, it’s never too late to start

 - Be authentic, be yourself—showcase your personality and interests

-- Think positive, support and recommend other authors, especially in your genre
+- Think positively, support and recommend other authors, especially in your genre

-- 80/20 Rule - your posts should not be too promotional; 80 percent content/20 percent about your work
+- 80/20 Rule — 80 percent content/20 percent about your work; your posts should not be overly promotional

 BookBub is a service that helps readers discover books they’ll love while providing publishers and authors with a way to drive sales and find new fans.
 Readers sign up and pick the genres they are interested in, and in return, receive outstanding deals on e-books (free to about $2.99) handpicked for them by BookBub’s expert editorial team.

-We find this especially exciting for authors who are writing a series by introducing readers to book one when the next book in the series is launching to help get new readers hooked for the entire series.
+We find it helpful for authors who are writing a series.
+It introduces readers to book one when the next book in the series is launching to help get new readers interested in the entire series.
 Here is how to get started with BookBub.

-As an author, if you can’t afford a firm like Smith Publicity, there are many activities you can do—at no or very little expense—to help get your book in front of key audiences.
+As an author, if you can’t afford a publicity firm like Smith Publicity, there are many things you can do at very little expense to help get your book in front of target audiences.
 It takes time, but continuing to build your author brand can make a real difference in enhancing discoverability and encouraging book sales.